1 Chronicles 23 – New Duties for the Levites

 a.
 For by the last word of David the Levites were numbered: “Never was the true kingliness of David more manifest, than when he sought to make these arrangements for the consolidation around the Throne of God of that kingdom which he was so soon to leave.”
 (Morgan)

 i.
-2 Chronicles 29:25 tells us that David commanded this arrangements as he worked together with Gad the king’s seer and Nathan the prophet.
-It also tells us that these arrangements were the commandment of the Lord by his prophets.
+2 Chronicles 29:25 tells us that David commanded these arrangements as he worked together with Gad the king’s seer and Nathan the prophet.
+It also tells us that these arrangements were the commandment of the LORD by his prophets.
 This was Holy Spirit guided organization and administration.

 ii.
 “Guided by the prophets (2 Chronicles 29:25), the king exercised his administrative genius to establish a system of procedures that helped maintain legitimate worship under his successors.”
 (Payne)

 b.
 Because their duty was to help the sons of Aaron in the service of the house of the LORD: Since the tabernacle and its service was now to come to a place of permanent rest, the Levites who once had the responsibility to manage and move the mobile structure could now become the helpers of the priests, the sons of Aaron.